 - Build and finish closets and architectural details

 - Lay carpet, hardwood flooring, laminate flooring, tile, and other flooring materials

 - Paint and apply wallpaper and other surface finishes

-This is just a sampling of the items that can make up a carpenter job description.
+This is just a sampling of the items that can make up the job description.
 If you choose to focus on a specific area of carpentry, you could also perform many other tasks.

 Additionally, many carpenters who take on remodeling or restoration jobs will not only be responsible for these types of tasks from a construction point of view, but also from a repair one.
 So, you will not only need to know how to install or build items, but also how to fix everything from damaged drywall to old roofs to uneven floors.

-Furthermore, some individuals take the alternative path of becoming a piecework carpenter, a term which refers to a craftsperson who builds and repairs items, rather than structures.
-This can include a carpenter who focuses on creating furniture, cabinets, and other such items.
+Some people also take the alternative path of becoming a "piecework carpenter", a term which refers to a craftsperson who builds and repairs items, rather than structures.
+This can include someone who focuses on creating furniture, cabinets, and other such items.